ashirt-ops/ashirt-server/enhancement_worker_templates/web/python_flask/Readme.md

 ## Adding custom logic

-Most programs should be able to largely ignore most of the application, and instead focus on `actions/process_handler.py`.
+Most programs should be able to largely ignore most of the code, and instead focus on `actions/process_handler.py`.
 The `handle_process` function is ultimately called when new evidence is added to AShirt.
 Simply add in your logic here to process new pieces of evidence, and you should be good to go.

 ## How it works